More than 1,000 people attend Selena Not Afraid's funeral in Hardin

 He asked people to think about what blessings they got from Selena.
 "For me it will always be her laughter," he said.
 "Her laughter was a way of healing.
 In about 10 seconds she and her compadres could take a class and just pretty soon we were reduced to just laughing so hard we were in tears.
 It wasn't really good for actually getting the classwork done, but it was really, really good for the soul."

-At Selena's burial, Pastor Daniel Knows His Gun urged people to come together.
+At the cemetery for Selena's burial, Pastor Daniel Knows His Gun urged people to come together.

 'Celebrate her life by holding each other," he said."Don't forget this unity.